$125,000 in Grants Available; Applications Due Between May 1 and June 30

 Credit unions selected for the mentoring program will participate in NCUA-led group meetings and training relevant to their needs and will share progress on the mentoring partnerships.

-Interested credit unions can find applications through the agency’s CyberGrants online portal (opens new window).
+Interested credit unions can find applications through the agency’s CyberGrants online portal (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .
 Application guidelines are available on the agency’s website (opens new window).
 Staff from the NCUA’s Office of Credit Union Resources and Expansion will be available to answer questions about the program through June 25.
 Credit unions should submit questions to staff by email to CUREAPPS@ncua.gov.